 5.2.
-The consignee shall be the Buyer PT PAL Indonesia (Persero) and detailed in exhibit V
+As informed and requested by the Buyer and the Seller, the consignee shall be the Buyer PT PAL Indonesia (Persero) and detailed in exhibit V.

 5.3.
 The Vendor agrees to make delivery of the Goods as mentioned in Exhibit II.
-The Vendor shall inform the Seller and the Buyer of the expected shipment date prior to twenty (20) days of shipment of the Goods by written.
+The Vendor shall inform the Seller and the Buyer in writing of the expected shipment date twenty (20) days prior to shipment of the Goods.

 Article 6.
 Late Delivery